It’s that time of year again! The season is upon us and we’re about to start shopping for holiday gifts for our kids.

-Every year, my family and I go to thrift stores to find hidden treasures.
-Instead of going to Best Buy or Target on Black Friday, we go to Salvation Army or Goodwill.
+Every so often, my family goes to thrift stores to find hidden treasures.
+Instead of going to Target on Black Friday, we go to Salvation Army or Goodwill.
 There are great deals on toys, clothes, and games.

-One of the best gifts we got for our daughter was a magic trick kit for $3 … she still plays with it a year later!
+One of the best gifts we got for our daughter was a magic trick kit for $3.
+She loved playing with it for years!

 Also, there are some amazing homemade gifts you can make that won’t break the bank as well.
 A homemade gift can sometimes be more memorable and heartfelt than something that comes out of a plastic box.